pingcap/docs-cn/reference/tools/syncer.md

 > **Note:**
 >
 > - The `syncer.meta` file only needs to be configured when it is first used.
 The position is automatically updated when the new subsequent binlog is replicated.
-> - If you use the binlog position to replicate, you only need to configure `binlog-name` and `binlog-pos`; if you use `binlog-gtid` to replacate, you need to configure `binlog-gtid` and set `--enable-gtid` when starting Syncer.
+> - If you use the binlog position to replicate, you only need to configure `binlog-name` and `binlog-pos`; if you use `binlog-gtid` to replicate, you need to configure `binlog-gtid` and set `--enable-gtid` when starting Syncer.

 ### 2. Start Syncer